rolandyangg/pdf-anonymize/README.md

 python anonymize.py
 ```

-**Place the PDF or TXT file you want to anonymize inside of the cloned repo folder and enter the file name to anonymize it**
+**Place data you want to anonymize inside of the cloned repo folder and enter the file name to anonymize it**

 # Screenshots
 ![menu](img/menu.png)